StevenThuriot/Nova.Bindings/README.md

 A template can easily be added by adding a similar template into the App's Resource Dictionary.
 Samples can be found [here](/Nova.Bindings/ValueEditor.xaml).

+Note that the Template keys are the same as the Editor constants that IDefinition supplies!

 ```xml
 <ControlTemplate x:Key="ValueTextEditor" TargetType="n:ValueEditor">
     <TextBox x:Name="PART_ValueEditor"